-- i.
-VAT payable has been paid on 21.09.2023 - ii.
-The company has been declared 10% cash dividend in this financial year (2022-2023)
+i.
+The company has been declared 10% cash and 10% stock dividend in this financial year (2023-2024)

 2.12 Functional and Presentational (Reporting) Currency

 The financial statements are prepared and presented in Bangladesh Currency (Taka), Which is the company's functional currency.
 All financial information presented have been rounded off to the nearest Taka except where indicated otherwise.